Timeline of women's suffrage in Arizona

 This is a timeline of women's suffrage in Arizona.
 The first women's suffrage bill was brought forward in the Arizona Territorial legislature in 1883, but it did not pass.
-Suffragists work to influence the Territorial Constitutional Convention in 1891 and lose the women's suffrage battle by only three votes.
-That year, the Arizona Suffrage Association is formed.
-In 1897, taxpaying women gain the right to vote in school board elections.
-Suffragists both from Arizona and around the country continue to lobby the territorial legislature and organize women's suffrage groups.
-In 1903, a women's suffrage bill passes, but is vetoed by the governor.
-In 1910, suffragists work to influence the Arizona State Constitutional Convention, but are also unsuccessful.
-When Arizona becomes a state on February 14, 1912, an attempt to legislate a women's suffrage amendment to the Arizona Constitution fails.
-Frances Munds mounts a successful ballot initiative campaign.
-On November 5, 1912, women's suffrage passes in Arizona.
-In 1913, the voter registration books are opened to women.
-In 1914, women participate in their first primary elections.
+Suffragists worked to influence the Territorial Constitutional Convention in 1891 but lost by only three votes.
+That year, the Arizona Suffrage Association was formed.
+In 1897, taxpaying women gained the right to vote in school board elections.
+Suffragists from both Arizona and around the country continued to lobby the territorial legislature and organize women's suffrage groups.
+In 1903, a women's suffrage bill passed, but it was vetoed by the governor.
+In 1910, suffragists worked to influence the Arizona State Constitutional Convention, but were again unsuccessful.
+When Arizona became a state on February 14, 1912, an attempt to legislate a women's suffrage amendment to the Arizona Constitution failed.
+Frances Munds mounted a successful ballot initiative campaign.
+On November 5, 1912, women's suffrage passed in Arizona.
+In 1913, the voter registration books were opened to women.
+In 1914, women participated in their first primary elections.
 Arizona ratified the Nineteenth Amendment on February 12, 1920.
 However, Native American women and Latinas would wait longer for full voting rights.